uclahs-cds/pipeline-calculate-targeted-coverage/README.md

   - [License](#license)
 ## Overview

 This pipeline performs coverage calculations from a BAM file at intervals specified by a target bed file and reports some basic coverage metrics.
 The SAMtools depth tool is used to calculate per-base coverage in specified regions.
 This intermediate output is converted into bed format using an awk script.
 Then the BEDtools merge tool is used to collapse consecutive coordinates into intervals, with a final output reporting a comma-separated list of per-base read depths for each coordinate in an interval.
+Picard's CollectHsMetrics is used to report various interval related metrics on the input BAM.

 ---